fegonzalez7/rob_unal_clase2/README.md

 **ROS runs on linux, period.**

 There are a couple of ways to run Linux:
-- Native installation :sunglasses: (Recommended, almost mandatory)
+- Native installation :alien: (Recommended, almost mandatory)
-- Virtual machine :baby: (Almost everything works, but intensive GPU apps will crash)
+- Virtual machine :nail_care: (Almost everything works, but intensive GPU apps will crash)
-- Docker :new: (Too new)
+- Docker :whale2: (Too new)
-- Linux substrate for windows :alien: (Fancy, but it has some compatibility issues, and it has no GUI)
+- Linux substrate for windows :trollface: (Fancy, but it has some compatibility issues, and it has no GUI)

 For this course, the Linux of choice is [Ubuntu 20.04 LTS](https://ubuntu.com/download/desktop "Ubuntu 20.04 LTS").
 In this [link](https://www.tecmint.com/install-ubuntu-20-04-desktop/ "link") you will find a good installation tutorial.